-Depending on how old your heater is, there can be a bit different looking insulation beneath the metal cover.
+Depending on how old your heater is, there can be a bit of different-looking insulation beneath the metal cover.
 It could be a layer of cellulose or fiberglass in most cases.
 You want to disengage the insulation next.
 Keep it aside carefully, don’t misplace them.

 You should be wearing gloves and goggles during this phase.
 Look for a plastic cover within the thermostat.
 Pull the tab out.
 This should detach the plastic cover.
 Some models may not have this plastic cover, so if you can’t find any it’s okay.
 Move ahead…

 Double Check the Disconnection.